The deadline to apply for the class of 2024 is extended to May 1, 2024.

 A student who was deemed eligible for a Promise award but elects not to enroll at an eligible institution may regain eligibility providing the student discontinues enrollment at the ineligible institution no later than one academic year after high school graduation and re-enrolls at an eligible institution.
 Any such student must meet the eligibility standards for a Promise award renewal.

 To have your scholarship reinstated, you will need to provide our office with an official transcript verifying you have met these requirements at your out of state institution.

-Promise scholars will receive annual awards valued at the lesser of tuition and mandatory fees OR $4,750 at the West Virginia public or private higher education institution they choose to attend.
+Promise scholars will receive annual awards valued at the lesser of tuition and mandatory fees OR, starting with the 2023-2024 academic year, $5,200 at the West Virginia public or private higher education institution they choose to attend.
 The amount of a Promise Scholarship awarded in combination with aid from all other sources shall not exceed the cost of the education at the institution the recipient is attending.

 Scholarship funds will only pay for mandatory fees assessed to all students at the institution.
-Other fees may be applied to you account, but would not be covered.
+Other fees may be applied to your account but would not be covered.

 You should notify the Financial Aid office at the college or university you will attend or contact our office.

 Students can receive both forms of state-level financial aid if they meet each program’s eligibility requirements.
 For additional information about how the Promise Scholarship Program coordinates with other financial aid programs, click here, or contact the West Virginia Higher Education Policy Commission, Division of Financial Aid at (304) 558-4418 or toll free at 1 (877) 987-7664.
 You can also e-mail Promise@wvhepc.edu.